Steve Rothman: Caucus memberships

-Congressional tenure (1997-2013)
+Congressional tenure (1997–2013)

 Constitutional Amendment to limit campaign contributions and expenditures

-On March 18, 1997, Rothman became one of 15 co-sponsors of H.J.Res 17 (105th Congress), a bill to amend the U.S. Constitution to allow Congress and each State "to set reasonable limits on campaign donations and expenditures made in support of or in opposition to candidates for Federal office."
+On March 18, 1997, Rothman became one of 15 co-sponsors of H.J.Res 17 (105th Congress), a bill to amend the U.S. Constitution to allow Congress and each state "to set reasonable limits on campaign donations and expenditures made in support of or in opposition to candidates for Federal office."

 Clinton impeachment

 Rothman voted for Censure and against Articles of Impeachment.
 Rothman argued that while the President's conduct was "irresponsible and reprehensible," it did not rise to the level of an impeachable offense under the U.S. Constitution ("treason, bribery or other high crime and misdemeanor").

 Hackensack Meadowlands

-As a U.S. Congressman, Rothman played a key role in preserving the Hackensack Meadowlands, successfully securing millions of dollars in federal funding for the protection, remediation and study of the area.
+As a U.S. congressman, Rothman played a key role in preserving the Hackensack Meadowlands, successfully securing millions of dollars in federal funding for the protection, remediation and study of the area.
 He lobbied against the Mills Mall project which had been proposed in 1996 and had caused a "decade long fight" from local environmental and lobby groups.
 In 2003, the Mills Corporation agreed to relocate the mall to the Continental Arena in East Rutherford, and the state began to purchase land to create the "Meadowlands Preserve" and rezone the area as undevelopable.
-From 2001-2007, Rothman secured $10 million in federal funds, plus additional state and local matching funds, to buy land in order to create an 8,400 acre ecological preserve in the Hackensack Meadowlands.
+From 2001 to 2007, Rothman secured $10 million in federal funds, plus additional state and local matching funds, to buy land to create an 8,400 acre ecological preserve in the Hackensack Meadowlands.